Israel Will Let Egypt Deliver Some Aid To Gaza, As Doctors Struggle To Treat Hospital Blast Victims

 With Israeli airstrikes relentlessly pounding the Gaza Strip, displaced Palestinians increasingly feel that no place is safe.

-The dead body of Hiam Musa, the sister-in-law of Associated Press photojournalist Adel Hana, was recovered from under the building Wednesday evening, the family said.
-The family doesn’t know who else is under the rubble, alive or dead.
+The dead body of Hiam Musa, the sister-in-law of Associated Press photojournalist Adel Hana, was recovered from the wreckage Wednesday evening, the family said.
+They don’t know who else is under the rubble.

 “It doesn’t make sense,” Hana said.
 “We went to Deir al-Balah because it’s quiet, we thought we would be safe.”